max-externals/site/sdk.md

 ---
-title: Max/MSP Externals
+title: The sdk
-permalink: /
+permalink: / The sdk
 nav_order: 2
 ---